Testing marginal homogeneity in Hilbert spaces with applications to stock market returns: Simulations

 for parameters $a_i\in \R\setminus \{0\}$ and $b_i\in\R$ and independent bivariate Brownian bridges $B_j=(B_{j,1}, B_{j,2})$ on $[0,1]$, $j=1,\dots,n$, with covariance structure

 for a dependency parameter $r\in[0,1]$.
 Each simulation is based on 1000 simulation runs.
-To obtain the critical values in the permutation or bootstrap procedure, we use Monte-Carlo simulation based on 999 replications.
-Empirical size and power values of the bootstrap (Boot) and permutation (Perm) tests are displayed in Tables \ref{tab1} and \ref{tab2}, respectively.
+To obtain the critical values in the bootstrap procedure, we use Monte-Carlo simulation based on 999 replications.
+Empirical size and power values of the bootstrap test are displayed in Tables \ref{tab1} and \ref{tab2}, respectively.
 The simulations are conducted for parameters $r\in\{0,0.25,0.5\}$, $a_i\in\{1,1.5,2,2.5\}$, and $b_i\in\{0,0.5,1,1.5,2\}$, the sample size $n=20$, and significance levels $\alpha\in\{5 \%, 10 \%\}$.
 The empirical sizes are in almost all cases in a reasonable range around the nominal level $\alpha$.
 A systematic exception from this observations are the sizes of the bootstrap approach under the strong dependence setting $(r=0.5)$.
 In this case, the bootstrap decisions are rather conservative with corresponding empirical sizes from $2.6\%$ to $4.3\%$ with an average of $3.5\%$ for $\alpha = 5\%$ as well as values from $6.4\%$ up to $8.4\%$ and an average of $7.6\%$ for $\alpha = 10\%$.
-This may explain why the power values of the permutation tests are rather higher then those of the bootstrap counterpart under strong dependence $(r=0.5)$ while the simulation results under moderate ($r=0.25$) or no ($r=0$) dependency are almost indistinguishable.
 Regarding the data example discussed in the upcoming section, we primarily studied here the sample size setting $n=20$.
 To show that the power values grow for increasing sample sizes $n\in\{20,30,\ldots,70\}$, we conducted additional simulations for two specific alternatives $X_{j,1} (t)= B_{j,1}(t)$ and $X_{j,2} (t)= 1.5 B_{j,2}(t)$ as well as $X_{j,1} (t)= B_{j,1}$ and $X_{j,2}(t) = B_{j,2}(t) +t(1-t)$, $t\in[0,1]$, $j=1,\dots,n$, under moderate $(r=0.25)$ dependency, see Figure \ref{fig:incrn} for the results.